Lionel Newman: Awards and nominations

 He received eleven Academy Award nominations, and won an Oscar for Hello Dolly! with Lennie Hayton in 1969.
 He conducted the scores for Cleopatra, The Sand Pebbles, The Agony and the Ecstasy, The Long Hot Summer, The Young Lions, Alien, and The Omen.
 He was the musical supervisor for Star Wars, The Empire Strikes Back, Return of the Jedi, Monsignor, and The Fury.
 Although he did not consider himself a songwriter, he received a certificate of merit from Broadcast Music Incorporated (BMI) for over one million network performances of his 1948 hit, "Again", a pop standard that lived on long after its introduction in the film Road House.

 Work with other composers

 Newman's wit and humor were famous around the film capital.
 Frank Sinatra, in his biography, called Newman one of the funniest men in Hollywood.
 Jerry Goldsmith recalls in his biography how Newman used to call him "Gorgeous".
 Goldsmith also recounts that Newman nicknamed John Williams "Little Dimitri", after Dimitri Tiomkin.

 Newman was a perfectionist, always making "just one more take" if some little detail could be improved.
 He wanted the Twentieth Century Fox Orchestra to reach the level of a great symphony orchestra, and it did, especially when he conducted.
 He was instrumental in the careers of John Williams, Jerry Goldsmith, Dominic Frontiere, Pat Williams, and many more.

 Personal life

 Newman was married to Beverly Carroll, who died October 21, 2010, and with whom he had three daughters.
-Carroll Newman, television producer, is married to Emmy Award winning actor and writer Gary Frank and they have one daughter Jessica Marli Frank, who is a producer at Tumblr; Deborah Newman Sharpe, VP, Sharpe and Associates, is married to Robert Sharpe, Owner, Sharpe and Associates located in Tucson, AZ.
-They have three children; Sarah Newman (Independent Casting Director), Jennifer Newman Sharpe, Esq.
-(Law Offices of Jennifer Newman Sharpe NYC), Jeremy Sharpe, Community Liaison Rancho Sahuarita, AZ; and Jenifer Newman, a former professional ballet dancer and current Core Fusion teacher/National Trainer with Exhale Spa.
-She has one son, Joey Newman, a film and television composer/conductor married to Jerelyn Newman, Founder and Artistic Director of Westside Children's Theatre.
-They have three daughters, Ella, Ava and Leah.